Anthony Ruivivar

-Early life and education

-Ruivivar was born in Honolulu, Hawaii, to a musician father of Filipino, Chinese and Spanish descent, while his mother is of German and Scottish descent.

 Career

 Ruivivar's early appearances include the films Race the Sun (1996) and a minor character in Starship Troopers (1997).
-Ruivivar's breakthrough role came in 1999 as Carlos Nieto, a paramedic in the action/drama series Third Watch (1999–2005), which centers around the life of police officers, paramedics, and firemen of a fictional precinct and fire station in New York City.
+His breakthrough role came in 1999 as Carlos Nieto, a paramedic in the action/drama series Third Watch (1999–2005), which centers on the life of police officers, paramedics, and firemen of a fictional precinct and fire station in New York City.
 In the show, Carlos was a Hawaiian-born Filipino-American who was abandoned by his family and spent his youth in various foster homes.